psavkar/component_authorship/quickreference.md

 | `event` | Returns an object with the invocation timestamp and interface configuration (e.g., `{ "timestamp": 1593937896, "interval_seconds": 3600 }`) | `run(event)` | n/a (interface props may only be modified on component deploy or update via UI, CLI or API) |

 ### HTTP

+To use the HTTP interface, declare a prop whose value is the string $.interface.http:

 ```javascript
 props: {